clarusway/FS-13-Git-Workshop/README.md

 At the end of the this coding challenge, students will be able to;

-- clone a repositoriy from GitHub
+- clone a repository from GitHub

 - make basic Git operations in local repository